Error Handling

 -

 Network / protocol errors.
-DNS failed, connection refused, TLS handshake blew up, the request timed out before a response.
+DNS failed, connection refused, TLS handshake blew up, or the request timed out before a response.
 Either it never made it, or it made it and the server never replied.
-These come back as Go
+These come back as a Go

 The split, with code